Contents:

 07.03.07 Dissertation & Final Examination – PhD

 The University of Rochester requires that all dissertations be published through ProQuest.
 Instructions for this process will be provided by the Office of Graduate Studies prior to receipt of the final copy of the dissertation.
-In addition to the electronic (pdf) version of the dissertation submitted to ProQuest, the University Dean of Graduate Studies Office requires students to submit one permanent unbound paper copy to their office.
+In addition to the electronic (pdf) version of the dissertation submitted to ProQuest, the Graduate Studies Office requires students to submit one permanent unbound paper copy to their office.

 The final oral examination shall be taken after completion of all other requirements for the degree, but not earlier than six months after the qualifying examination.
 The final oral examination may be open, at least in part, to all members of the University community.
 It shall include the subject covered by the dissertation and the special field in which the dissertation is written, with particular attention to the recent and significant developments in that field.
 This examination may also include other fields of study if specifically recommended by the qualifying examining committee.